Karen McDougal: Defamation lawsuit against Tucker Carlson

 On December 5, 2019, McDougal filed a defamation lawsuit against Fox News.
 According to the suit, network anchor Tucker Carlson defamed McDougal by saying that she had personally extorted Trump for the hush money she received in 2016.
 McDougal denies this accusation.
-On September 24, 2020, Manhattan U.S. District Court Judge Mary Kay Vyskocil, a Trump appointee, dismissed the defamation lawsuit, writing that, "The statements are rhetorical hyperbole and opinion commentary intended to frame a political debate, and, as such, are not actionable as defamation".
+On September 24, 2020, Manhattan U.S. District Court Judge Mary Kay Vyskocil, a Trump appointee, dismissed the defamation lawsuit, writing: "The statements are rhetorical hyperbole and opinion commentary intended to frame a political debate, and, as such, are not actionable as defamation."
 The judge added that the "'general tenor' of the show should then inform a viewer that [Carlson] is not 'stating actual facts' about the topics he discusses and is instead engaging in 'exaggeration' and 'non-literal commentary.'"
-Fox News released a statement the same day, stating that, "The decision is a victory not just for FOX News Media, but for all defenders of the First Amendment".
+Fox News released a statement the same day, stating: "The decision is a victory not just for FOX News Media, but for all defenders of the First Amendment."